smathot/materials_for_P0018/P0018.1/manuscript/md/results.md

 ## Subjective ratings

 %FigRatings shows the participants' subjective ratings of how strongly they had perceived 'something odd' during saccades, separately for each saccade direction.
-These ratings suggest that all participants experienced an intrasaccadic percept, despite the fact that all participants were naive and intrasaccadic perception was not mentioned until the end of the experiment.
-There is a tendency for the intrasaccadic percept to be rated more salient for horizontal than vertical saccades, but this tendency is weak and unreliable.
+These ratings suggest that all participants experienced an intrasaccadic percept, despite the fact that all participants were ++naïve++ and intrasaccadic perception was not mentioned until the end of the experiment. ++There is a tendency for the intrasaccadic percept to be rated more salient for horizontal than vertical saccades, but this tendency is weak and unreliable (*F*(3, 27) = 0.918, p = .446; based on a Repeated Measures Analysis of Variance with saccade direction as independent variable and rating as dependent measure).++

 %--
 figure:
  id: FigRatings